ashwin153/caustic/README.md

 Schema is a library for executing transactions over arbitrary key-value stores.
 Schema provides a Turing-complete language for specifying database transactions ([unlike SQL](http://stackoverflow.com/a/900062/1447029)) and utilizes [Multiversion Concurrency Control](https://en.wikipedia.org/wiki/Multiversion_concurrency_control) to optimistically and efficiently execute transactions.

 ## Example
-The first transaction is a MySQL transaction and the second is written using Schema.
+The first transaction is written in MySQL and the second is written using Schema.

 ```sql
 START TRANSACTION;